-Students may purchase meals at a discount in the Cox North and Cox South cafeterias by showing their CoxHealth photo badge, and in addition, there are microwaves at the cafeterias for student use.
-Microwaves and refrigerators are also available in the college's lower level student lounge and the ARC.
+Students may purchase meals at a discount in the Cox North and Cox South cafeterias by showing their CoxHealth photo ID badge, and in addition, there are microwaves at the cafeterias for student use.
+Microwaves and refrigerators are also available in the college's lower level student lounge, the student lounge on the second floor, and the ARC.
 Vending machines are located on the lower level of the college.